 We are pleased to announce that gallery artist Ricardo Mazal is the subject of a retrospective exhibition that explores his work between 2003 and 2018.
 Ricardo Mazal: A 15 Year Survey showcases paintings, photographs, video installations and publications that reflect the acclaimed Mexican artist’s view of the world we inhabit and humanity’s relationship to its habitat.
 Click here for more about the exhibition.

-Ricardo Mazal’s work is included in the collections of the Scottsdale Museum of Contemporary Art, Arizona; Museo de Arte Moderno, Mexico City; Museo de Arte Abstracto Manuel Felguérez, Zacatecas, Mexico; Maeght Foundation, Paris; and Deutsche Bank, New York and Germany.
-In 2006, a retrospective of his work was held at the Museo de Arte Moderno, Mexico City’s Centro Cultural Estación Indianilla and his large-scale painting Black Mountain MK 2 was included in Frontiers Reimagined, a Collateral Event of the Venice Biennale curated and organized by Sundaram Tagore, in 2015.
+Mazal’s work is included in the permanent collections of The Minneapolis Institute of Art, Minnesota; Scottsdale Museum of Contemporary Art, Arizona; Museo de Arte Moderno, Mexico City; Museo de Arte Abstracto Manuel Felguérez, Zacatecas, Mexico; Maeght Foundation, Paris; Centro de las Artes, Monterrey, Mexico; Cirque du Soleil, Montreal; the Peninsula Hotel, Shanghai; and Deutsche Bank, New York and Germany.

 Born in Mexico City, 1950 | Lives and works in Santa Fe, New Mexico and New York